yegonkim/yegonkim.github.io/_posts/2024-12-11-least-action.md

 ---
-title: Lagrangian mechanics and d'Alembert's principle
+title: What was Missing in my Study of Lagrangian Mechanics
 categories: Physics
 date: 2024-12-12
 math: true
+published: true
 ---

-One of the most famous examples used to introduce Lagrangian mechanics to students it the dynamics of a pendulum.
-I always found there was something missing in the derivation of the solution.
-It turns out that the missing part is d'Alembert's principle, which unfortunately was not taught in my physics class.
+One of the most famous examples for introducing Lagrangian mechanics is deriving the dynamics of a pendulum.
+I was never taught d'Alembert's principle, which is a crucial part of the derivation.

 TL;DR:
 - D'Alembert's principle provides the justification for using Lagrangian in a constrained system